iislam99/P5-Wordle-Backend/README.md

 ```
 This will download the wordle wordlists, parse them, create the database, and fill the database

-3. To begin both microservices, run
+3. To begin both microservices, in `api` run
 ```bash
 foreman start
 ```